Tonsil Surgery for Kids in Melbourne

 When to Seek Medical Advice:

-Dr Simon Braham’s Melbourne practice will provide parents with detailed aftercare guidance and will arrange a follow-up to check your child’s recovery.
+Dr Simon Braham’s Melbourne practice and Masada hospital will provide parents with detailed aftercare guidance and will arrange a follow-up to check your child’s recovery.
+And a phone number to ring with any queries.

 When to Seek Help after Tonsil Surgery